luna-pink/luna-2022/README.md

 Luna selfbot is a selfbot for the Discord chat service.
 It is designed to be a lightweight and easy to use bot that provides a variety of features to the user.
-Currently Luna SelfBot is in production, but it is still in development.
+Currently, Luna SelfBot is in production, but it is still in development.
 This repo keeps track of all the features that are currently in development.

 ## Account requirements for development.

-- To start developing with Luna SelfBot, you will need to have a [Discord](https://discord.com/) account and a [github](https://github.com/) account.
+- To start developing with Luna SelfBot, you will need to have a [Discord](https://discord.com/) account and a [GitHub](https://github.com/) account.

 ### Developing with Luna SelfBot